 So the same inconsiderate douchebags who couldn’t string an original romantic idea together if their life depended on it can still get to hold onto their “Good Boy Card” as long as they make absolute minimal effort on Valentine’s Day and do what’s expected (i.e. the opposite of romance).
 That’s what’s come to be expected and, what’s funnier, is that many people don’t want romance on Valentine’s Day: they want material goods and a feeling of attention.
 The illusion has become what’s real.

-But the same romantically-void bouquet bought on Valentine’s Day actually has all the romantic power in the world when, at a later date, you notice your girl is having a bad day, so you buy her flowers.
-It’s surprising, uplifting, shows care, gives attention and affection…but who does that?
+That said, the same romantically void bouquet bought on Valentine’s Day actually has all the romantic power in the world when, at a later date, you notice your girl is having a bad day, so you buy her flowers.
+It’s surprising, uplifting, show care, gives attention and affection…but who does that?
 How have we gotten to the point where romance means being told to buy/do things on a certain day?
 That’s the new concept of “romance.”
 Valentine’s Day is destroying romance…or maybe it already has.